2008 Missouri Democratic presidential primary

 The 2008 Missouri Democratic presidential primary took place on Super Tuesday, February 5, 2008, with 72 delegates at stake.
 The winner in each of Missouri's nine congressional districts was awarded all of that district's delegates, which totaled 47.
 Another 25 delegates were awarded to the statewide winner, Barack Obama.
 The 72 delegates represented Missouri at the Democratic National Convention in Denver, Colorado.
 Sixteen other unpledged delegates, known as superdelegates, also attended the convention and cast their votes as well.

+Obama would go on to narrowly lose the state to Republican John McCain in the election.

 Results

 Clinton had a large initial lead as the rural precincts began reporting, leading several news groups to call the primary for her.
 However, Obama rallied from behind as the numbers began to come in from the heavily African American precincts in and around St. Louis, leading Clinton 47,675 votes (71.07 percent) to 18,291 (27.27 percent) votes in the city of St Louis alone, to win the Missouri primary by just under 12,000 votes.
 The pledged delegates were evenly split between the two candidates.
 Geographically, Clinton won 109 of the 115 counties in the state, while Obama carried St. Louis, Kansas City and the areas around the college towns of Columbia and Maryville.